RobertFoll/RevMob-Xamarin-iOS/README.md

 This is my personal project, I'm not affiliated with RevMob in any way.

-The binding was built using Xamarin Studio v5.7 as a Unified API iOS Binding Project using RevMob iOS SDK version 8.1.0
+The binding was built using Xamarin.iOS Version: 8.6.0.51 as a Unified API iOS Binding Project using RevMob iOS SDK version 8.1.0

 Instructions
 =======